The Dangers of Mixing Alcohol and Benadryl

 It is important to remember that mixing drugs can bring about unpredictable results.
 Also, the short-term and long-term consequences of polydrug abuse are challenging for medical professionals to predict as they vary based on the combination and amount of substances used.

 Withdrawal from Benadryl and Alcohol

-Withdrawal from multiple drugs or substances is significantly more complicated and difficult than withdrawal from one substance.
-Because of this, it is important, and potentially lifesaving to undergo detox in an inpatient, medically assisted setting.
+Withdrawal from multiple drugs or substances is significantly more complicated than withdrawal from one substance.
+Because of this, it is essential and potentially lifesaving to undergo detox in an inpatient, medically assisted setting.

 Diphenhydramine (Benadryl) addiction withdrawal is a real threat.
-Someone who abruptly stops taking this drug after they’ve become addicted may suffer from severe withdrawal symptoms.
+People who abruptly stop taking this drug after becoming addicted may suffer severe antihistamine withdrawal symptoms.

-There are presently no known medications that aid ease withdrawals from this over-the-counter medication.
-As with most drugs used for prolonged periods of time, tapering down is always the safest and least unpleasant bet.
+There are presently no known medications that aid ease withdrawal from Benadryl symptoms.
+As with most drugs used for prolonged periods, tapering down is always the safest and least unpleasant bet.

 Signs and Symptoms of diphenhydramine (Benadryl) withdrawal include:

 - Insomnia and restlessness

 - Stomach cramps